 an evaluation of the validity of your method and/or the reliability of the data you collected and a justification of choices you made throughout the investigation

 recommendations based on the commercial significance of the findings.
 Your recommendations should be proposed courses of action undertaken by the farmer in order to achieve a specific outcome.
-Commercial significance could include application costs per milk solid returns and known conversion rates of pasture into milk
+Commercial significance could include breeding policy and selection to create more desirable fat content.

 a comparison of your findings to findings from another source that relate to the agricultural context.